-By now, you probably know I love to report on various methods that indicate where you are in your menstrual cycle, such as doing the “dipstick” test, using easy tools, monitoring mood and energy changes and trying a forthcoming fitness tracker.
+By now, you probably know I love to report on various methods that indicate where you are in your menstrual cycle, such as doing the “dipstick” test, using easy tools and monitoring mood and energy changes.

 That’s because knowing where you are in your cycle enables you to predict what your day will be like:

-For instance, if you’re in the first half of your cycle (the two weeks leading up to and including ovulation), you’ll know that estrogen is rising, which means you’re likely to have more energy, a brighter mood, better sleep and more optimism.
-You’ll know you’ll build more muscle when you do strength-building exercise and will be more flirtatious around cuties that you find attractive.
-And, you’ll find it easy to be inspired and come up with creative ideas.
+For instance, if you’re in the first half of your cycle (spanning the first day of your period through ovulation), you’ll know that estrogen is rising, which means that day by day you’re likely to have more energy, a brighter mood, better sleep and more optimism.
+You’ll know you’ll be building more muscle when you do resistance exercise, you’ll be flirtatious and you’ll crave new, exciting adventures.
+You’ll also find it easy to be inspired and come up with creative ideas.

-If you’re in the second half of your cycle (the two weeks after ovulation leading up to your next period), you’ll know that estrogen dips twice and sedating progesterone dominates, so you’ll likely be battling a bit of fatigue and be more prone to sad or irritating moments, good sleep could be harder to come by and you’ll be facing issues with a more realistic or possibly pessimistic mindset.
-You’ll also know you burn up to 30% more fat when you do aerobic exercise and be more introverted and serious.
-And, you’ll find it more of a challenge to muster inspiration and churn out creative ideas.
+If you’re in the second half of your cycle (spanning the day after ovulation through the day before your next period), you’ll know that estrogen dips twice and sedating progesterone dominates, so you’ll likely be battling a bit of fatigue and be more prone to sad or irritating moments, good sleep could be harder to come by on some of these days and you’ll be facing issues with a more realistic or possibly pessimistic mindset.
+You’ll also know you burn up to 30% more fat when doing aerobic exercise or active sports, you’re feeling emotionally closer to your mate, you’re enjoying quieter quality time with loved ones or doing more activities that are self-nurturing.

 So, you can see why knowing where you are in your cycle can make a dramatic difference in what to expect.

-That’s why I’m intrigued to discover a new study in the Journal of Traditional and Complementary Medicine that reveals you can tell if you’re in the first half or second half of your cycle by looking at your tongue.
+That’s why I’m intrigued by this 2016 study in the Journal of Traditional and Complementary Medicine that reveals you can tell if you’re in the first half or second half of your cycle by looking at your tongue.

 Turns out, the color of your tongue changes depending on which stage of your cycle you’re in: The tip of your tongue is redder and brighter during the second half of your cycle (the luteal phase) than the first half (the follicular phase).